 The Founder of WAY TKD - Ista Gurung

-Way Taekwondo was established in January 2014 and is affiliated with British Taekwondo, Governing body of WT (World Taekwondo) in the United Kingdom.
-Mr. Ista Gurung Chief Instructor started his Taekwondo career in 1995 in Chitwan Nepal and awarded 1st Dan Black Belt on the 30th December 1998 by the Nepal Taekwondo Association, presented by the then sports minister of Nepal Mr. Rukma Shamsher Rana.
-Ista joined the British Army as an infantryman in the Gurkha battalion in January 2001.
-Ista continued to progress within Tae Kwon Do and was awarded his 2nd Dan 2005 and 3rd Dan in 2008 from his Grand Master Indra Gurung, (President of Zen Martial Art Academy (ZMA).
-Recently, Ista was awarded with a 4th Dan & 5th Dan Black Belt by British Taekwondo.
+Way Taekwondo was established in January 2014 and is affiliated with British Taekwondo, Governing body of World Taekwondo (WT) in the United Kingdom.
+Mr Ista Gurung Chief Instructor started his Taekwondo career in 1995 in Chitwan Nepal and awarded 1st Dan Black Belt on the 30th December 1998 by the Nepal Taekwondo Association, presented by the then sports minister of Nepal Mr Rukma Shamsher Rana.
+Ista joined the British Army as an infantryman in the 1st Battalion Royal Gurkha Rifles in 2001.
+Ista continued to progress within Tae Kwon Do and was awarded his 2nd Dan in 2005 and 3rd Dan in 2008 from his Grand Master Indra Gurung, (President of Zen Martial Art Academy (ZMA).
+Recently, Ista was awarded with 4th Dan & 5th Dan Black Belt by British Taekwondo.

 Today, Taekwondo (WT) has become a global sport that has gained an international reputation, and stands among the official games in the Olympics.
 All our instructors are DBS checked (Disclosure and Barring Service previously CRB), fully Insured with British Taekwondo public liability insurance policy and qualified safe guarding officer.

 What is Tae Kwon Do?